sonjiku/pythia/README.md

 ## FAQ
->What is pythia?
+>What is PythiarG?

-**Pythia** was created to be an *automated oracle*, and random *monster/character/item/city* generator for use with TTRPGs, or anything else really.
+**pythiarg** was created to be an *automated oracle*, and random *monster/character/item/city* generator for use with TTRPGs, or anything else really.

 >Who is Pythia?

 [Pythia](https://wikipedia.com/wiki/Pythia), **was** the oracle of Delphi.
 There are few people with that name.

->Who is pythia?

-This tool I made and use, and decided to share with you.
-I hope you don't call me a criminal for doing so.

 >What is an automated oracle?